 Form H1746-A must be sent to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist, if appropriate.
 Do not send a notice to the member's address or family.
 The effective date is the date of death.

 If the member was receiving Supplemental Security Income (SSI) and the eligibility records reflect that SSI has been denied, PSU staff must use the same effective date of denial as the SSI denial date.
-If the eligibility records reflect SSI is still active, PSU staff must contact the Social Security Administration to notify it of the date of the member's death.
+If the eligibility records reflect SSI is still active, PSU staff must contact the Social Security Administration (SSA) to notify it of the date of the member's death.

-If a member's Medicaid eligibility has been denied due to death in the Texas Integrated Eligibility Redesign System (TIERS), the appropriate entries must be made to end enrollment in the Service Authorization System.
+If a member's Medicaid eligibility has been denied due to death in the Texas Integrated Eligibility Redesign System (TIERS), the appropriate entries must be made to end enrollment in the Service Authorization System Online (SASO).

-Services must be denied/terminated once death of the member has been confirmed by PSU staff via:
+Services must be denied or terminated once death of the member has been confirmed by PSU staff via:

 TIERS;